 On February 1, 2019, the official artist rendering of the temple was released to the public.

 The Yigo Guam Temple will be constructed on the site of the existing Yigo chapel located at the corner of Marine Corps Drive and Milalak Drive in the village of Yigo.

 Bringing the blessings of the temple to the remote islands of Micronesia, President Russell M. Nelson announced the Yigo Guam Temple on October 7, 2018, during the last session of General Conference.
 The tiny island of Guam, a territory of the United States, sits in the western Pacific and boasts a population of 166,000 people.
 Missionaries from the Church first arrived in Guam in 1957, and membership has since grown to more than 2,500 Latter-day Saints.2

 The Yigo Guam Temple will be the first temple built in Micronesia.

-- "Temple Groundbreakings Announced for Pocatello and Guam," The Church of Jesus Christ of Latter-day Saints News Release, 1 Feb.
-2019.
+- "Ground Broken for Three International Temples," The Church of Jesus Christ of Latter-day Saints News Release, 4 May 2019.

 - "Twelve Temples Announced as October 2018 General Conference Closes," The Church of Jesus Christ of Latter-day Saints News Release, 7 Oct.
 2018.